decentraland/ecs/etc/ecs.api.md

 // src/engine/index.ts:121:23 - (ae-forgotten-export) The symbol "ComponentEcsType" needs to be exported by the entry point index.d.ts
 // src/engine/index.ts:123:1 - (ae-forgotten-export) The symbol "ComponentDefinition" needs to be exported by the entry point index.d.ts
 // src/engine/index.ts:123:1 - (ae-forgotten-export) The symbol "EcsType" needs to be exported by the entry point index.d.ts
-// src/engine/index.ts:129:1 - (ae-forgotten-export) The symbol "BaseShape" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)